-Provides instruction on the basic use of the Internet and the use of search engines.
+This course provides instruction on the basic use of the Internet and the use of search engines.
 Students will have hands-on access to the Internet.
 Prerequisites: None.
 Lec.
 Hrs.
 010 Lab Hrs.
 020 Other Hrs.
 000

 MAN 1030 Introduction to Business Enterprise